First presidential debate: What to watch for at the Trump vs. Biden showdown

 But the format will allow some flexibility for the candidates.
 And Merrill predicts that Biden will spotlight Sunday’s viral report from the New York Times that details how the president didn’t pay federal income taxes in 10 of the past 15 years.
 The president has labeled the report “fake news.”

 “I think he’s going to drive the tax issue.
 It’s relevant.
 It’s topical.
 I think he’s going to try and drive a wedge and make the case that the president isn't the man of the people he claims to be, and to appeal to White working-class voters in Pennsylvania and Wisconsin.
-I think that’s what he’ll use tonight,” Merrill said.
+I think that’s what he’ll use tonigDEBATE EXPECTATIONS: DID TRUMP LOWER THE BAR FOR BIDEN?ht,” Merrill said.

 Elleithee highlighted that “Biden needs to keep the pressure on Trump when it comes to COVID, keep the president on the defensive on other issues like his tax returns.”